ash/raku-course/essentials/positionals/exercises/months-names/index.md

 ## Problem

-Create a program that converts an integer number between 1 and 12 to a name of month.
-The number is read from command line.
+Create a program that converts an integer number between 1 and 12 to a name of the month.
+The number is read from the command line.
 The result is printed to the console.

 ## Example